qcri-social/AIDR/Installation-Instructions.md

 * Create a new JDBC resource in server (e.g., Glassfish) to match the JNDI name `JNDI/aidr_analysis` used in `src/main/resource/META-INF/persistence.xml`.
 Attach it with `connection pool` set to that of the `aidr_analysis` database.

+* Appropriately set the parameters in the `src/main/resources/granularity.properties` file.

 * Build using maven and deploy the WAR file.